 FIRST STAGE - SCANNING/ DIGITISING

-Once we receive the print, we delicately lay it on our flatbed scanner and scan it at anywhere between 800 and 1200 dots per inch.
-Once saved as a digital file we then retain a copy of the original scan, and then are able to return the photograph to the owner.
+Alternatively if you don’t have access to a scanner, you can post the photo to us and we will scan it here.
+The address to send to is Airbrushing.ie, ℅ Mill Studios, Greenmount Ind Est, Harolds Cross, D12.
+Please ensure to include your email address and phone number.
+Once we receive the print, we delicately lay it on our flatbed scanner and scan it at anywhere between 600 and 1200 dots per inch.
+Once saved as a digital file we then retain a copy of the original scan, and then are able to return the photograph to the owner once the restoration work is complete.

 SECOND STAGE - HEALING & REPAIRING